 Committee Members: Pamela Barnes-Taylor, Paul Bonnici-Waddingham, Glenda Croft, Lesley Giddins, Tony Wells

-Please browse through these pages, tell your friends about this new website, and let us know what you think.
+Please browse through these pages, tell your friends about this website, and let us know what you think.
 Your comments are very welcome; whether as contributions or corrections to current pages, suggestions for topics, or queries about any aspect of the village society and its activities.

 All rights reserved.
 The images on this website may not be reproduced or used in any manner whatsoever without the written permission of Datchet Village Society.
 To request permission, please contact us via the Get in touch page.